MfrMesa/Falcon-Dashboard-Clone/README.md

   2) Open the HTML File:
      Once downloaded, navigate to the game folder on your computer.
 Open the index.html file in your preferred web browser.

+# Collaborators:

-# I want to thank my teammates for their dedication and contribution to the project:
+I want to thank my teammates for their dedication and contribution to the project:

 Imad del Founti (github.com/Imadefc) </br>
 Enrique Ghijs (github.com/Bees7nees) </br>